atomicdata-dev/atomic-data-docs/src/5-levels-of-data.md

 # 5 Levels of data reusability

 Not all data are created equal.
-There are notable differences in how much you can do with data, how flexible it is.
+There are notable differences in how much you can do with data and how much effort it takes.
 The more reusable data is, the easier it will be to use it as a developer, researcher or other type of data user.

 _This list is inspired by Tim Berners-Lee's [5-star open data](https://5stardata.info/en/)_.

+## Level 0: proprietary data

+If you don't give others the _rights_ to read, use or modify your data, it's reusability is zero.
+That's why it's important to have licences that allow others to use data.
+It's also important to use _open formats_, intead of _proprietary formats_.
+Creative Commons licenses are a great way to clearly communicate that your data is meant to be re-used.

 ## Level 1: unstructured data